 Created in 1995, Jericho Project is a state-licensed, year-long residential program in Brisbane, California, a suburb of San Francisco.
-The program specializes in treating chemically dependent criminal offenders, showing them how—through therapy, community, life skills, recreation and 12-step work—they can live independent and healthy lives.
+The program specializes in treating chemically dependent criminal offenders, showing them how—through therapy, community, life skills and recreation—they can live independent and healthy lives.
 The vast majority of its clients are court-ordered.

 Accommodations and Food